sillsdev/ci-builder-scripts/CONTRIBUTING.md

 If you don't have a gerrit account yet, you'll have to register with our Gerrit [code review server](https://gerrit.lsdev.sil.org/).

-Gerrit uses OpenID for authentication; you can use your existing Google account for that, or create an account with another OpenID provider and enter the URL of your OpenID.
+Gerrit uses OpenID for authentication; you can use your existing Google or GitHub account for that, or create an account with another OpenID provider and enter the URL of your OpenID.
 If your OpenID provider supports it you should enter an https version of the URL otherwise you might get a warning